 Description Detail Consequences Arrears At 31 March 2020, the Council had a net balance of £9m for short term debtors (£6.5m at 31 March 2019).
 Against this is an impairment allowance of £2m (£1.8m at 31 March 2019).
 It is not certain that this will be sufficient as the economic impact of the Covid-19 pandemic has made the estimation of debt impairment more difficult as there is more uncertainty about the economic viability of debtors and hence their ability to settle their debts.
 If collection rates were to deteriorate, a doubling of the amount of the allowance for credit losses would require an additional £2m to set aside as an allowance.
-Investments and Cash and Cash Equivalents (Combined Balance Sheet value 31 March 2020 £28.2m 31 March 2019 £20.9m) The Covid-19 pandemic could potentially reduce the amount of cash backed reserves available to place investments.
-Reductions could lead to, cash flow problems, reduced income and impact the Councils internal borrowing position.
-Otherwise the pandemic has led to an increased shortening of the maturity profile of investments as the short term money market has dried up due to central government support of financial institutions, leaving more money in cash or cash equivalents than in previous years.
-The Council has made increased use of instant access investments to ensure there is enough funds to meet cash flow requirements.
-It has also received in advance some grant payments from government.
-If cash backed reserves reduce significantly the Council may be forced to borrow on the market sooner than it might otherwise have done, increasing the amount of interest payable.
-NDR appeals provision As part of the Non Domestic Rates Retention scheme, the Council is directly impacted by rates appeals.
-A gross provision of £1.22m has been set aside (£2.13m at 31 March 2019) and 40% of this, £488k (£853k at 31 March 2019), relates to the Council's share of Rates income.
-The provision at 31 March 2020 already includes an allowance for increased appeals due to Covid-19.
-However if the rate and/or success of appeals lead to a doubling of the overall loss of income already allowed for, this would cost the Council a further £488k although the impact may be deferred.
-Pensions Liability (Balance Sheet values 31 March 2020 £35.3m 31 March 2019 £37.9m) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Pensions Liability (Balance Sheet values 31 March 2020 £36.3m 31 March 2019 £37.9m) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide Cumbria County Council, the administering authority, with expert advice about the assumptions to be applied.
-The effects on the net pension liability of changes in individual assumptions can be measured, however, there are statutory over- rides in place to ensure that the impact on the Council's usable reserves is limited to the amounts actually payable in year.
-See note 35 below for more details.
+The effects on the net pension liability of changes in individual assumptions can be measured, however, there are statutory overrides in place to ensure that the impact on the Council's usable reserves is limited to the amounts actually payable in year.
+See note 35 below for more details. fund are investments in direct and indirect property totalling £10.4m which is subject to a 'material uncertainty' clause as per the RICS Red Book Global.
+Consequently, less certainty and a higher degree of caution should be attached to the valuation.
+As at the current time, it is not possible to accurately predict the longevity and severity of the impact of Covid-19.